hpigot/hpigot.github.io/_posts/2017-10-06-clubsetup.md

   4. Present your ideas to the group in English
   5. Be respectful of the ideas and opinions of others

 All 63 club members signed and dated their [agreement][] to these expectations.
 The consequence of breaking the agreement was made clear: members have two strikes, then they'll be given one more chance to show their commitment to the club by performing some task of our choosing.
-If they choose not to do that task, they forfeit their membership and can reapply during the next on-boarding (every two months).
+If they choose not to do that task, they forfeit their membership and can reapply at a later date.
 The goal of these expectations is to ensure the students' commitment and give them the sense of becoming a part of something official.
-To that end, we also gave each member a Himalayan Makers Guild folder to act as a sort of membership card where they could keep their activity handouts.
+To that end, we also gave each member a Himalayan Makers Guild folder to act as a sort of membership card where they can keep their activity handouts.

 ### 3. Selecting and Training Student Leaders